pivotal/docs-tap/authn-authz/integrating-identity.md

-# Setting up Authentication for Tanzu Application Platform
+# Setting up authentication for Tanzu Application Platform

 There are multiple ways to integrate Tanzu Application Platform with your identity provider depending on your Kubernetes deployment.